ConsumerAffairs Unaccredited Brand

 I then decided not only to file a complaint but to contact their corporate headquarters.
 I called the dealership and asked for Tom, the General Manager.
 After asking my name, she replied that he was out of the office.
 I asked if I could speak to anyone else, she said they're all with customers and they will just call me back.
 I then asked for their corporate phone number, but her reply was there is no corporate office.
 I never received a return call from the manager Tom.

 I made many inquiries to get their number, 1-888-843-7432.
 I called on 9/14 and had a conversation with Corporate General Mgr.
 Bob **.
 When I explained the situation he was outraged and told me he would get to the bottom of it right away.
 He called me that day at 5:30 PM and notified me he would call me back by 10:00 AM the following day.
 I never heard back.
 I tried to reach out to him leaving messages and received no reply.

 Later that day on 9/14, I received a call from Tom ** informing me that the deal is off and to come get my car.
 I tried to reason with him to no avail.
 I then told him that they were breaking the law, that he was in breach of contract.
 His reply was to bring my loaner back today and that my car would be waiting, and hung up.

 I called the Corporate Office again on 9/15 t0 9/16 and left messages for the owner, someone named Anthony.
 I never received a return call.
 To date.
 I still have not received a refund on my deposit.
 I plan to pursue this with my credit card company.

-Generation KIA Company Profile
+Generation KIA Company Information